softwaresaved/ga_group_stats/README.md

-* A number of Comma-Separated Value (CSV) reports with filenames matching `ga-report-<url-file>-<year-month>.csv`, each containing summaries across all core pages for each given metric.
+* A number of Comma-Separated Value (CSV) reports with filenames matching `ga-report-<url-file>-<year-month>.csv`, each containing summaries across all core pages for each given metric
 * A `ga-summary-<url-file>-<time-period>.csv` CSV report which contains a monthly breakdown over the time period for the given metrics
 * A `ga-complete-<url-file>-<time-period>.csv` CSV report which contains